Also known as:

 Anxiety can usually be managed with psychotherapy, management strategies, self-care or medication in more severe cases.

-Often a combination of these treatments will be used to manage anxiety disorders.
+Often a combination of these treatments will be most effective to manage anxiety disorders.

 Learning to tell the difference between normal and abnormal feelings of anxiety